-Download the summary of the Key Principles for athletes competing at the Olympic Games to find out how you can benefit from the Olympic Charter changes, while still complying with the IOC’s, and your national Olympic team’s, policies.
+These FAQs are a summary of the Key Principles for athletes competing at the Olympic Games.
+Read on to find out how you can benefit from the Olympic Charter changes, while still complying with the IOC’s, and your National Olympic Committee’s, policies.

-For the Olympic Games Tokyo 2020, the IOC is providing more opportunities and flexibility to you to participate in commercial activities during the Games.
+For the Olympic Winter Games Beijing 2022, the IOC is providing more opportunities and flexibility to you to participate in commercial activities during the Games.

 The Key Principles allow you to generate income through personal sponsorships and to appear in advertising for those sponsors.
 This advertising can continue to appear during the Olympic Games if it meets certain criteria.